 Tishominko, meaning "speaker for the leader," is remembered as one of the last hereditary minkos of the Chickasaws.
 There is some evidence that this individual was formerly known as "Okoye" and later as "Tisshumastubbe" before attaining the title of Tishominko.
 He evidently held the title of Tishominko so long that it stuck to him as a personal name.

-Tishominko took part in the signing of several historic treaties throughout his lifetime.
+Tishominko was admired for his integrity and wisdom, and he was a well-respected leader.
+Tishominko led by example, often heading into battle alongside his fellow Chickasaw warriors.
+The influential leader also served with special distinction in the U.S. military Tishominko took part in the signing of several historic treaties throughout his lifetime.
 He presided as Leader of the Tishomingo Districts until the Chickasaws were forced to relocate to lands in Oklahoma.
-It is believed that Tishominko died from smallpox on the Chickasaw Trail of Tears between 1838 and 1841 at Eagle Town, Indian Territory at the age of 100.
+It is documented that Tishominko died in 1838, at Brushy Creek, Choctaw Nation, inside Indian Territory, at the age of 80.

 Today, the capital city of the Chickasaw Nation carries the name of this influential leader.
-An image of Tishominko is featured on the Great Seal of the Chickasaw Nation, proudly symbolizing what it means to be a Chickasaw.
+An image of Tishominko is featured on the Great Seal of the Chickasaw Nation, proudly symbolizing what it means to be Chickasaw.